 Dr Englehart: Our research is multidisciplinary within the field of Rehabilitation Engineering.
 We have two major areas of specialization, including upper limb prosthetics, and biomechanics.
 Both fields include fundamental and applied aspects of the research, and both have become increasingly involved in industrial collaboration and commercialization.

 ACULP is the clinical part of IBME.
 The staff includes a prosthetist, and occupational therapist and a prosthetics technician.
 The researchers and clinical staff at ACULP work closely together to innovate the next generation of prosthetics.

-Dr. Englehart: It is widely known as leader in the field of myoelectric control of prosthetics, and it is one of the few places where one can conduct research, interact with the clinic and its amputee population, and carry out applied engineering to realize commercial prototypes.
+It is widely known as a leader in the field of myoelectric control of prosthetics, and it is one of the few places where one can conduct research, interact with the clinic and its amputee population, and carry out applied engineering to realize commercial prototypes.

-Dr. Englehart: Dr. Robert Scott developed one of the first prosthetic control systems at UNB in the mid-1960s, and established a culture of innovation and quality that has been sustained.
-Our international reputation and quality of work has kept us at the forefront of innovation.
+Dr Robert Scott developed one of the first prosthetic control systems at UNB in the mid-1960s and established a culture of innovation and quality that has been sustained.
+Our international reputation and quality of work have kept us at the forefront of innovation.

 - Government – Natural Sciences and Engineering Research Council (NSERC), New Brunswick Health Research Foundation (NBHRF), New Brunswick Innovation Foundation (NBIF), Atlantic Canada Opportunities Agency (ACOA), MITACS, Canadian Institutes of Health Research (CIHR) Canadian Foundation for Innovation (CFI)